That-Dev-Girl-Sites/jhalabi.com/_posts/2021-12-15-research-research-research.md

 layout: post
 title: "Research, research, research!"
 date: "2021-12-15"
+redirect_from: "/blog/research-research-research"
 categories:
   - writing
+excerpt: In an effort to spend more time on Twitter, I came across a tweet with the following advice.
 ---

 In an effort to spend more time on Twitter[^1], I came across a [tweet with the following advice](https://twitter.com/literaticat/status/1470448467063492611):